 They can be found in a variety of places.
 Aside from countless websites, there are also many apps.
 Some of these sites exist as part of a bigger ‘random generator’ theme, not meant to make actual suggestions and strictly for entertainment purposes.
 Others are made with the intention of helping people choose food to make or include in their meal planning.

 There are different kinds of random food generators that you can use to help you in your meal planning, based on what sort of food you’re looking for.
 These include-

-- Cuisine– A generator that finds recipes based on origin such as French, Mexican, Indian, etc. Generators like this are great for people looking to learn more about cultures through food, expand their cooking skills, or just try something new.
+- Cuisine– A generator that finds recipes based on origin such as French, Mexican, Indian, etc. Random recipe generator like this are great for people looking to learn more about cultures through food, expand their cooking skills, or just try something new.

 - Specific meal– These will narrow down their search by whether or not something is meant for breakfast, a snack, and so on.
 These are excellent for when you only need to meal plan for a few days and so the ingredients themselves, or the cost of the ingredients, aren’t that great a decisive factor for you.

 - Dietary restrictions– While many generators include the option to note whether or not you’re looking for things that are gluten-free, allergen-free, and so on, some will find dishes that are unique to an entirely gluten-free diet.
 Others will look for dishes that are vegan friendly, part of a paleo diet, etc. Some exist that narrow down based on the cholesterol level, sodium level, caloric content, heart-healthy food, or foods good for pregnancy/breastfeeding.